PhD, University of Surrey. Complex and contact geometry in geophysical fluid dynamics. pdf

 DEA (Msc) Mathematiques et applications, LAREMA, Université d'Angers.

-Our work is organized around 3 main axes:
+Our work is organized around three main axes:

 1- Initial pools estimation, parameter calibration, and quantifying the uncertainty of these analysis: Meteorological drivers are provided by the REFLEX experiment at an evergreen forest site for a 3 years period.
 These fields are resampled to provide meteorological drivers for longer time windows (15 years, 30 years).
 NEE and LAI observations are then generated using a forward run of DALEC model and introducing gaps and noise in the observations.
 Using synthetic observations offers many advantages for our purpose: they are generated at (almost) no cost and (quasi) instantly; we keep the complete knowledge of the initial conditions, of the parameters and of the errors used to generate them.
 The first experiments assume perfect observations, the minimization of the cost function is performed using a conjugate gradient method.
 The gradient is computed using the adjoint of DALEC.
 Code was derived for the adjoint model and tested against automatic differentiation tools (OpenAD, Tapenade).
 The results of these experiments, in agreement with the previous studies, are subject of a paper in preparation.